devansh-kumar-jha/Blocks-and-Chains/README.md

 Week 5 - Representation of a Block and Block mining.

 Week 6 - Theoretical Advancement into Blocks and Chains and web-servers.

+Week 7 - Structural Details of Blocks and Chains